DirSwe-Art/CorrYiFeatureSelection/README.md

 # CorrYiFeatureSelection

 This is an initial description and the implementation of research published at IMSA2024.

 Reference paper:

-D. Sweidan (2024)
-Correlated, Yet Independent: A Correlation Based Feature Selection Algorithm.
+D. Sweidan (2024).
+"Correlated, Yet Independent: A Correlation Based Feature Selection Algorithm".
-The IEEE Conference on the Intelligent Methods, Systems, and Applications (IMSA2024), July 13-14, 2024, Cairo, Egypt.
+The IEEE Conference on Intelligent Methods, Systems, and Applications (IMSA2024), July 13-14, 2024, Cairo, Egypt.

 The project is about providing a low-complexity algorithm that can be used to select target-influential and nonredundant features from numeric and large-scale datasets.
 The algorithm relies on the correlation matrix of features and the target, and is comprised of two main stages that are performed in Cross-Validation: